clearlinux/clear-linux-documentation/source/mixer.rst

       FORMAT=1

+   The SERVER_STATE_DIR is where the mix content will be outputted to, and it is automatically created for you by the mixer scripts.
+This can be set to any location, but for this example let us use the workspace directory.
+The same applies for BUNDLE_DIR; it will be generated for you in the location specified in the builder.conf, in this case - /home/clr/mix/mix-bundles.
+It is where the bundle definitions are stored for your mix, and where the chroot-builder looks in to know what bundles must be installed.

    You may change the ``CERT=/path/to/cert`` line, which tells the chroot builder to insert the certificate specified for the mix in ``/os-core-update/usr/share/clear/update-ca/``.
 This is the certificate used by the software update client to verify the Manifest.MoM signature.
-For now, it is HIGHLY recommended that you do not modify this line, as the certificate swupd expects a very specific configuration to sign and verify properly.
+For now, it is `HIGHLY` recommended that you do not modify this line, as the certificate swupd expects needs a very specific configuration to sign and verify properly.
 The certificate will be automatically generated for you, and the Manifest.MoM will be signed automatically as well, providing security for the update content you create.